AndGem/OsmToRoadGraph/README.md

 `-l` if you set this option the graph will be output as a whole but _may_ contain unconnected components.
 By default the largest connected component is determined and the rest is dropped.

-`-c` if you specify this option additional to the original graph, a second pair of filenames will be created containing the result of contracting all degree 2 nodes.
+`-c` if you specify this flag additional to the original graph, a second pair of filenames will be created containing the result of contracting all degree 2 nodes.

+`--networkx` if you specify this flag, an additional output file will be generated using networkx's [networkx.readwrite.json_graph.adjacency_data](https://networkx.github.io/documentation/stable/reference/readwrite/generated/networkx.readwrite.json_graph.adjacency_data.html#networkx.readwrite.json_graph.adjacency_data).
+This also works with the flag `-c`.
+Then, a non-contracted and contracted output file compatible to networkx will be generated.

 ### Example